Logographic printing

 Books published by the logographic system include Anderson's History of Commerce in four volumes, 1787–1789.

 History

 Around the late 18th century, typefounder Henry Johnson had begun experimenting with different ways to increase the accuracy and speed of his work in printing lottery lists.
 He devised the system of ‘logography’ whereby the types for two or more numerals were joined together permanently.
-With the great increases to the productivity of printing numbers, Johnson turned to making a similar system utilising words instead.
+With the great increase to the productivity of printing numbers, Johnson turned to making a similar system utilising words instead.

 Johnson employed several readers to study newspapers and standard works, such as The Spectator, to make lists of the words used.
 Through this study he was able to assemble a list of about 3500 words which would account for any requirement.
 To these words, he added ‘terminations,’ such as ‘ed,’ ‘ly,’ and ‘ing.’